SEO audits are the single best way to figure out why you’re not getting SEO results.

 Strong content without effective optimization won’t perform.
 Weak content with strong optimization also won’t perform.

-You need both strong content and effective optimization to drive search engine traffic.
+You need both strong content and effective optimization to drive search engine organic traffic.

-I don’t run the target page through Copyscape because I think my client is liar.
+I don’t run the target page through Copyscape because I think my client is a liar.

 It’s because there are some scums on the Internet that will steal content.